Richmond celebrates formal renaming of Arthur Ashe Boulevard

 RICHMOND, Va. — Groundbreaking black tennis player Arthur Ashe Jr.’s hometown of Richmond, Virginia has renamed a major thoroughfare after him, after years of effort.

-The Richmond Times-Dispatch reports that thousands of people attended a ceremony Saturday to celebrate the formal renaming of Arthur Ashe Boulevard.
+The Richmond Times-Dispatch reports that thousands of people attended Saturday’s ceremony to celebrate the formal renaming of Arthur Ashe Boulevard.

+The event drew several elected officials.
+Congressman John Lewis of Georgia, renowned civil rights activist, urged the crowd to remember Ashe’s legacy.
+U.S. Sen. Tim Kaine, a former mayor of Richmond, called the new name “an act of healing.”

 Ashe was the first black player selected to the U.S. Davis Cup team and the only black man to ever win the singles title at the U.S. Open, Wimbledon and the Australian Open.